-Mathematical Methods and Specialist Mathematics course is targeted towards Engineering, Commerce, Accounting, Medicine and Science degrees.
+Mathematical Methods and Specialist Mathematics course are targeted towards Engineering, Commerce, Accounting, Medicine and Science degrees.
 Specialist Maths must be completed along with Maths Methods; it cannot be undertaken separately.
-You may undertake Specialist Maths & Maths Methods Unit 3 & 4, having only completed Maths Methods Unit 1 & 2.
+You may undertake Specialist Maths and Maths Methods Unit 3 and 4, having only completed Maths Methods Unit 1 and 2.